PombertLab/MMH/README.md

 ```

 #### Downloading the Swiss-Prot database
-The Swiss-Prot database will be queried against later with the HMM models generated in the next step.
-To download the Swiss-Prot database, typpe:
+The Swiss-Prot database will be queried against with the HMM models generated in the next step.
+To download the Swiss-Prot database, type:
 ```Bash
 get_UniProt.pl -s -f $EX/UniProt
 ```